Nowiczok/nlms_filter_acc/docs/modules.md

 - x_fifo_ready - CMs use this signal to inform this module that they consumed data and they are ready for next set.
 - x_0 - first element of fifo, used for x_sum_of_squares update
 - d_sample - value of current d sample, needed for error calculation
-- x_last_transaction - signal goes high during last transaction of x sample
+- x_fifo_last - signal goes high during last transaction of x sample

 ## multipliers
 This module performs multiplications during FIR filtration and adaptation.
 It also computes x_sum_of_squares, needed for mi coeficient calculation.
 While in operation phase, module ignores all other operation requests.